-- Make and take the time and space in your life to focus on taking care of you.
+- Make the time and space in your life to focus on taking care of you.
 That includes the basics: proper nourishment, getting enough sleep, good hygiene.
-The things that often fall to the wayside when we are caught up in other people’s dramas…
+The things that often fall to the wayside when we are caught up in other people’s drama.

 - If your first response to #1 is “where do I find the time for that?” think again.
 Allow yourself to see yourself as worthy of your love and nurturing.
-Realize that you matter and that without your own self-care in place, there is not much left in the way of healthy energy, love and nurturing to the people around you.
+Realize that you matter and that without your own self-care in place, you won’t have the healthy energy, love, and nurturing for the people around you.

 - Lovingly share the facts so your loved one can make their own decisions without being blindsided.

 - Let go of taking things personally and let go of nagging.

 - Allow yourself to enjoy the moments in front of you as they rise up.

 - Rely on a Greater Guide to see you through the challenging times.
 Whether that Guide is God, inner wisdom, nature, the universe, or something else, take time to develop a relationship with your Guide.

 To help another person have the best chance of sustaining their recovery, your BALM® recovery must be strong.
 In some ways, it is easier to Be A Loving Mirror once there is recovery in the home, because the person you are BALMing to has a growing presence of mind rather than a deteriorating one.